marlsky/feed-translator/README.md

 # feed-translator

-Web app where Rss Feeds are translate to polish
+Web app where Rss Feeds from CNN are translate to polish